Pobermeier/devmeetup/README.md

-# DevMeetup - MERN-Stack social network
+# DevMeetup - MERN-Stack Social Network

 A small social network for developers built with the MERN stack.
 Includes authentication using JWT web tokens.
 Uses the Context API for client-side state management.